-Acute heart failure refers to a functional failure of the heart which results in reduced perfusion of the organs with blood.
-The most common cause of severe acute heart failure is myocardial ischemia, which can occur in the context of an acute myocardial infarction.
-Other causes of acute heart failure can be acute myocarditis, myocardial tamponade, acute decompensation with existing chonical heart failure due to chronical valve defects, or other more infrequent causes (e.g. intracardiac tumors).
+Acute heart failure refers to a technical failure of the heart which results in reduced perfusion of the organs with blood.
+The most common cause of severe acute heart failure is myocardial ischemia in the context of an acute myocardial infarction.
+Other causes of acute heart failure can be acute myocarditis, myocardial tamponade, acute decompensation due to valve defects, or other more infrequent causes (e.g. intracardiac tumors).

 Aside from causal treatment of acute heart failure, pharmacologic support with inotropic medications is often necessary to stabilize the circulation.
 If the circulatory status is not stabilized despite removal of the cause of heart failure and maximum medication-based support, the use of a ventricular assist device is recommended.
 Selecting the right system will depend on the condition of the patient, the estimated length of use, and the system's local availability.
 If the cause of heart failure leads to the assumption that the heart will not recover or that it will require a system over a long period of time, there will be an indication for implantation of a long-term ventricular assist device.